Shahondin1624/IT-Tec_Prometheus/README.md

 ## Preface

 Our goal is to monitor the github-page of [Klara Oppenheimer Schule](https://github.com/KlaraOppenheimerSchule).
-For this we use [github-exporter-arm64](https://github.com/Shahondin1624/github-exporter-arm64) a fork of [infinityworks/github-exporter](https://github.com/infinityworks/github-exporter) we created for arm64-based CPU-architectures such as the Raspberry Pi.
-Furthermore we use [prom/prometheus](https://hub.docker.com/r/prom/prometheus) to pull metrics such as commits from github-exporter-arm64.
+For this we wanted to use [github-exporter-arm64](https://github.com/Shahondin1624/github-exporter-arm64) a fork of [infinityworks/github-exporter](https://github.com/infinityworks/github-exporter) we created for arm64-based CPU-architectures such as the Raspberry Pi.
+However this tool was not able to provide the full functionality we required.
+This lead us to create our own simple (and pretty limited) [exporter](https://github.com/Shahondin1624/github-exporter-arm64-rs).
+This exporter is able to retrieve all commits since a given date.
+Furthermore we use [prom/prometheus](https://hub.docker.com/r/prom/prometheus) to pull metrics such as commits from github-exporter-arm64-rs.
 We aim to provide an automated deployment script that requires as few user interactions as possible.
 The prometheus web interface can be accessed at http://<ip_of_your_raspberry>:9000